-- All teachers are teachers of children with SEND and each class teacher is responsible for the learning and progress of all children in their class. - Know when and how to differentiate appropriately, using approaches which enable pupils to be taught effectively. - Have a secure understanding of how a range of factors can inhibit a pupils' ability to learn, and how best to overcome these. - Demonstrate an awareness of the physical, social and intellectual development of children, and know how to adapt teaching to support pupils' education at different stages of development.

-- Have a clear understanding of the needs of all pupils, including those with SEND, and be able to use and evaluate distinctive teaching approaches to engage and support them. - To liaise with parents and if necessary, the Inclusion Leader, where they have concerns about a child's progress. - To ensure that where appropriate, advice and programmes set by outside agencies are followed and a record is kept.
+- All teachers are teachers of children with SEND and each class teacher is responsible for the learning and progress of all children in their class. - All staff have a responsibility to identify and address the individual needs of their children and young people.
+Responding to the needs of children and young people is key to promoting their wellbeing and independence, and enabling each of the to fulfil their potential. - All staff are expected to refer to the West Sussex Ordinarily Available Inclusive Practice (OAIP) guide as their first source of information when they are seeking ways to support children in their classes, to ensure they are providing accessible prompts and strategies for inclusive classroom practice and quality first teaching.
+This may include: - Know when and how to differentiate appropriately, using approaches which enable pupils to be taught effectively. - Have a secure understanding of how a range of factors can inhibit a pupils' ability to learn, and how best to overcome these. - Demonstrate an awareness of the physical, social and intellectual development of children, and know how to adapt teaching to support pupils' education at different stages of development. - Have a clear understanding of the needs of all pupils, including those with SEND, and be able to use and evaluate distinctive teaching approaches to engage and support them. - To liaise with parents and if necessary, the Inclusion Leader, where they have concerns about a child's progress. - To ensure that where appropriate, advice and programmes set by outside agencies are followed and a record is kept.